mendix/docs/content/refguide5/data-sets.md

 *   _Name_: The name of the parameter
 *   _Type_: The type of the parameter: object, enumeration or a primitive (e.g. datetime, float, integer, boolean, etc).
 *   _Constraints_: The constraints on a parameter.
 These constraints influence which values can be selected for parameter input values by the end user.
-Constraints can be associated with user roles in the data set security.
+Constraints can be associated with user roles in the dataset security.
 There are two type of constraints: ranges which apply to numeric and date parameters and XPath constraints which apply to object parameters.

 _Ranges_